mle2718/Walden-DEA-Toolbox/documentation/readme.md

 Input Oriented Technical Efficiency - Holds programs which solve the input oriented technical efficiency problem.

-Directional Distance Function - DDF models written in R.
+Directional Distance Function - DDF models written in R. These include models which expand outputs, or contract inputs and models which include undesirable outputs where good outputs are expanded and undesirable outputs contracted.
+These models initially were written to measure efficiency for polluting industries where TE depended both on the ability to expand desirable outputs and contract undesirable outputs.

+Bootstrap Models - The programs allow bootstrapping of DEA models using a subsample bootstrap procedure.
+The subsample size was based on algorithm 6.1 found in:

+Politis, Dimitris N, Joseph P Romano, and Michael Wolf.
+2001.
+"On the asymptotic theory of subsampling."
+Statistica Sinica: 1105-1124.